cscorley/dissertation/chapters/5_discussion/2_dit.md

 hypothesis that historical simulation more accurately portrays the system over time.
 However, we cannot conclude this without also historically simulating snapshot TM-based DITs.

-### Changeset-based Developer Identification {#sec:dit-summary}

-In this work we have shown that it is not only possible to use a changeset-based TM for DIT, but also desirable.
-For \done, we find that the changeset-based approach can produce a more accurate model for searching over developer profiles over the traditional snapshot-based approach.
-We also find evidence under \dtwo that batch-evaluated approaches may be both over-informed and under-informed, e.g., models trained on data from the future, but does not make good use data available at particular points of interest.
-As in Section \ref{sec:flt-summary}, we arrive at the conclusion that the current approaches using batched evaluation do not accurately reflect the model performance or the state of the indexed corpus over time.